--: nothing happens and the war continues.
+-: nothing happens, the war continues.

-T: The unit tests its morale.
+T: the unit tests its morale.
 If it is successful, nothing happens.
 If it fails, the unit is disorganised and follows the result D.

 D: the unit is Disorganised and is flipped to its back side.
-The unit retreats one hex (see 9.5.7) unless the result was occasioned by an artillery barrage or if it is in a town or village.
-If it was already disorganised, it remains so and suffers a step loss as well (place a Loss marker on it, see 9.5.10).
+The unit retreats one hex (see 9.5.7) unless the result was occasioned by an artillery barrage or if it is in a town.
+If it was already disorganised, it remains so and suffers a step loss as well (place a Loss marker on it, see 9.5.10.

-D+1: same result as above with an additional step loss for one unit of the stack, excluding artillery.

-The result D or T applies to all the units stacked in the same hexagon that participated in the combat (except artillery) but each unit take its own morale test.
+D+1: same result as above with an additional step loss for one unit of the stack, excluding artillery. ➡ The result D or T applies to all the units stacked in the same hexagon that participated in the combat (except artillery) but each unit take its own morale test scenario.

-9.5.8 - Retreat after combat.
+9.5.8 - Retreat after combat

-A unit that must retreat must do so toward its map edge, indicated in the scenario.
-A unit that retreats into an enemy ZoC with no friendly unit present suffers a step loss
+A unit that retreats into an enemy ZoC with no friendly unit present suffers a step loss.